amalkochuparambilp/amalkochuparambilp/README.md

 - 🌱 I’m currently learning **Ai&ML,FLUTTER,R**

 - Education App **Edoo the gold of Students**
-- NOW STUDENTS @ JNIAS
+- NOW STUDENT @ JNIAS

 - 👨‍💻 All of my projects are available at [amalkp.vercel.app](amalkp.vercel.app)